UK-MAC/CloverLeaf/README.md

 The makefile for this build does not differ from the Base version.
 In this case it is important to have the correct environment loaded on the system of use.
-On the Cray systems this will usually involve loading some Nvidia and accelerator modules.
+On the Cray systems this will usually involve loading some NVIDIA and accelerator modules.
 Without these the code will still compile and run but the OpenACC pragmas wil be ignored and the calculation will take place on the CPU.

+### HMPP Build

+The makefile for this build does not differ from the Base version.
+It is also important to have the correct environment loaded on the system of use.
+This will usually involve loading some NVIDIA and accelerator modules.
+Without these the code will still compile and run but the OpenACC pragmas wil be ignored and the calculation will take place on the CPU.
+To use the CAPS HMPP compiler for the OpenACC pragmas it is neccessary to modify the make line so that the MPI_COMPILER variable is pree-fixed with "hmpp" plus the addition of any system specific flags, say for example nvcc flags is the code is targetting a GPU.

 ### Co-Array Build